-An imbalance of neurotransmitters can cause problems with mood, memory, addictions, energy, and sleep.
+An imbalance of neurotransmitters can lead to problems with mood, memory, addictions, energy, and sleep.
 Learn how this happens and what to do about it.

 Is there an area of your life where you feel out of control?